troutkilroy/RPCBroker.NET/README.md

   server.Start();
 ```
-And similarly for the client we specify the request object, type names, and call RegisterHandlers method to specify methods to serialize the request and deserialize the response.
+And similarly for the client we specify the request object, type names, and call the client's `RegisterHandlers` method to specify methods to serialize the request and deserialize the response.
 ```
   var client = new RabbitMQRPCClient("localhost", "testqueue", "guest", "guest");
   var ct = new CancellationTokenSource();